Colossal low-field negative magnetoresistance in CaAl$_{2}$Si$_{2}$-type diluted magnetic semiconductors

 A plausible interpretation is competition between (i) carrier-regulated ferromagnetic interactions among randomly distributed Mn moments and (ii) increasing antiferromagnetic superexchange associated with Mn--Mn near-neighbor pairs at higher Mn concentrations, in line with theoretical expectations for Mn-doped II--II--V and related DMS chemistries~\cite{ref20_glasbrenner2014}.
 The relevance of Mn--Mn antiferromagnetic coupling is also underscored by the strong antiferromagnetism of Mn-based parent compounds in related structural motifs (e.g., BaMn$_2$As$_2$-derived systems)~\cite{ref28_pandey2012}.

 \emph{Hall effect: p-type carriers and anomalous Hall response}

 An anomalous Hall effect (AHE) is widely used as evidence that ferromagnetism couples to itinerant carriers in DMS systems~\cite{ref8_jungwirth2006,ref23_dietl2000science}.
 Here, Hall measurements provide both carrier information and an intrinsic transport signature.
-For $x$=0.04, the normal Hall response indicates a hole concentration of $n_p \sim 10^{19}$~cm$^{-3}$.
+For the nominal $x = 0.04$ sample, the normal Hall response indicates a hole concentration of order $2.8 \times 10^{19}\ \mathrm{cm^{-3}}$.
+This value is about one order of magnitude smaller than the nominal hole density expected from full K substitution ($\sim 3 \times 10^{20}\ \mathrm{cm^{-3}}$, assuming one hole per K), suggesting that the itinerant carrier density is reduced relative to the nominal chemical doping, likely due to incomplete activation, localization, and/or compensation.
+For comparison, in the isostructural CaAl$_2$Si$_2$-type system $(\mathrm{Ca,Na})(\mathrm{Zn,Mn})_2\mathrm{As}_2$~\cite{ref15_zhao2014jap}, $10\%$ Na doping yields $n_p \sim 10^{20}\ \mathrm{cm^{-3}}$; scaling by the doping ratio ($4\%$ vs.\ $10\%$), our measured carrier density is broadly consistent with this trend.
+Nevertheless, the $p$-type Hall response together with the systematic reduction of resistivity with increasing K content (Fig.~4b) supports K as the primary charge-doping channel.
 Above $T_{\mathrm{C}}$, the Hall resistivity is linear in magnetic field.

 Figure~2d presents the Hall resistivity of (Ba$_{0.96}$K$_{0.04}$)(Cd$_{0.9}$Mn$_{0.1}$)$_2$As$_2$ at 2~K. An AHE component is observed at low fields (arrow) and is highlighted in the top-left inset of Fig.~2d.
 The extracted hole concentration decreases monotonically upon cooling (bottom-right inset of Fig.~2d), consistent with semiconducting/activated transport and likely contributing to the strong increase of resistivity at low temperature discussed below.